kklmn/ParSeq-XAS/parseq_XAS/doc/self-absorption.rst

 [Pfalzer]_ and XANES [Carboni]_.
 All three works operated in the thick limit.
-In my opinion, detector elements are always small enough in the sense that the self-absorption effect can be considered as uniform over each single element an therefore the correction can be done only for one direction toward the pixel center.
+In my opinion, detector elements are always small enough in the sense that the self-absorption effect can be considered as uniform over each single element and therefore the correction can be done only for one direction toward the pixel center.

 An interesting approach to correcting the self-absorption effect was proposed by [Booth]_ who considered another small parameter, not the usual exp(-μd),